US STOCKS-Wall Street rises on Meta boost, soft landing hopes | Business

 European Central Bank raised interest rates for the ninth consecutive time and kept the door open to further tightening.

-Advancing issues outnumbered decliners by a 1.89-to-1 ratio on the NYSE and by a 1.78-to-1 ratio on the Nasdaq.
-The S&P index recorded 35 new 52-week highs and one new low, while the Nasdaq recorded 65 new highs and 28 new lows.
+Declining issues outnumbered advancers for a 1.02-to-1 ratio on the NYSE and for a 1.24-to-1 ratio on the Nasdaq.
+The S&P index recorded 44 new 52-week highs and one new low, while the Nasdaq recorded 80 new highs and 56 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)